AI-Collaboratory/jupyterhub-ansible/README.md

     git clone https://github.com/umd-dcic/jupyterhub-ansible.git
     cd jupyterhub

-Next edit `hosts` to point at your server.
+Edit `hosts` to point at your server.
 We run JupyterHub under SSL.
 If you have a certificate (ssl.crt) and private key already (ssl.key) you can place them in this directory.
 Otherwise you can generate a self signed certificate by:

     openssl req -x509 -newkey rsa:2048 -keyout ssl.key -out ssl.crt -days XXX